Convocation administration

 In the past, most Conventions included a program on a theme, with presentations and discussions.
 These were designed to engage the participants in looking ahead, or in deepening and learning more about our mission and ministry, and may result in guidelines for the future.

-Now, our Conventions include The Festival of Gathering, which are similarily themed as former programs, but separated out into their own event, to open attendance to a wider audience beyond Convention Delegates.
-Everyone is invited to attend the Festival, with no obligation to attend Convention.
+Now, our Conventions include The Festival of Gathering, which are similarily themed but autonomous events in order to open attendance to a wider audience beyond Convention delegates.
+Everyone is invited to attend the Festival with no obligation to attend Convention.

 Near the end of the Convocation Convention, the Assemblée générale of the Association 1901 of the Convocation of Episcopal Churches in Europe, the French legal entity of the Convocation, convenes briefly to approve of newly elected Bureau (Council of Advice ) and the financial report.